 What DOES THIS mean for me?

-If you are a dedicated dental pro in the state of Washington (or anywhere else!), here are five key infection prevention actions for your practice.
+If you are a dedicated dental pro in the state of Washington (or anywhere else!), here are five key next steps to be ready for these regulations:

 - Test your waterlines to see if you are compliant.
 Over 31% of treated waterlines fail to meet the ≤500 CFUs/mL standard.